yashu1wwww/500-Youtube-Auto-Comments-For-Youtube-Shorts-Using-Localhost/README.md

 in my case chrome location(use start in:) is

+click window button and search cmd and enter

-cd C:\Users\Hp\AppData\Local\Google\Chrome\Application
+cd C:\Users\Hp\AppData\Local\Google\Chrome\Application (1st line in cmd)

-next,
+in line enter

 chrome.exe --remote-debugging-port=9222 --user-data-dir=""(in "enter your localhost path here")

 Next, enter this command into the terminal, replacing "enter your localhost path here" with your localhost path:

 For example, in my case it is:

-chrome.exe --remote-debugging-port=9222 --user-data-dir="C:\Users\Hp\Desktop\Bots\Chromedriver\Localhost"
+chrome.exe --remote-debugging-port=9222 --user-data-dir="C:\Users\Hp\Desktop\Bots\Chromedriver\Localhost" (2nd line in cmd make sure you replace the localhost path)

-then new terminal in that folder and enter s.py
+# then again open new terminal in that folder enter h.py or double click on h.py

-Then, open the command prompt in that folder and paste the following two lines one at a time and press enter.
-(The code below assumes that you have watched the video and have set up the correct Chrome and localhost path.)

-cd C:\Users\Hp\AppData\Local\Google\Chrome\Application

-chrome.exe --remote-debugging-port=9222 --user-data-dir="C:\Users\Hp\Desktop\Bots\Chromedriver\Localhost"

 ## To do 500+ auto comments, you must log in with 10+ accounts.